Success is a journey

 • Coaching general education staff on managing difficult behaviors and multi-tiered systems of supports

-• District professional development surrounding FBA & BIPS, behavior intervention, classroom management, deescalation, and isolation and restraint laws
+• District professional development surrounding FBA & BIPS, behavior intervention, classroom management, deescalation,

 • Data collection development for both special ed and general ed classrooms